September 6, 2007, Osama bin Laden video: Second video

 On September 11, 2007, a second video appeared, purportedly featuring a eulogy by Osama bin Laden for 9/11 hijacker Waleed al-Shehri.
 In the video, a voice identified as bin Laden's delivers a 14-minute introduction.
 The voice is heard over a still picture of bin Laden, dressed and groomed as he appears in the September 7, 2007 video.
-The 33-minute balance of the recording is a video will read by al-Shehri.
+The 33-minute balance is a video recording of al-Shehri reading his will.